What happens in your classes?

 Footwear: Bare feet, dance shoes, or clean trainers.
 No outdoor shoes should be worn inside the studio please.

-To view and pre-order our branded clothing, have a look at our selection on Facebook:
+To view and pre-order our branded clothing, have a look at our selection on our socials.

 What shouldn’t I wear?